tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

 {{< media size="mini" type="frame" src="2024-01-04-231336.png" alt="API Token Creation" >}}

 Some videos were too big to upload in a single request, so [TUS](https://tus.io/) was the best way to get them posted.
-This was harder than I expected --- good product research.
+To be honest, this was harder than I thought it would be --- good user research.

 After some trial and error, I settled on writing the uploader in JavaScript and using [`tus-js-client`](https://github.com/tus/tus-js-client).
 Motion runs as a